 It’s a pretty remote place, perfect for hiking or camping and hunting in the nearby national forest.
 The park itself should interest anyone who likes the great outdoors and won’t mind seeing the words ‘No Service’ on their cellphones.

-Unfortunately, the park is located in a such a remote area that it doesn’t attract enough visitors who would appreciate the site’s significance as a symbol of freedom and a testament to the resistance of American slavery.
+Unfortunately, the park is located in a such a remote area, it doesn’t attract enough visitors who would appreciate the site’s significance as a symbol of freedom and a testament to the resistance of American slavery.

 The state marker is the only sign of the area’s historical significance.
 Blink as you cruise past open fields along this stretch of State Road 24 approaching Cedar Key, and you just might miss it.